thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 **Output connections**
 * **Success:**
-  * If no error occurred during fetching of tenant's details.
+  * If tenant's details were successfully fetched.
 * **Failure:**
-  * If originator does not have assigned tenant.
-  * If unexpected error occurs during fetching of tenant's details.
+  * If unexpected error occurs during message processing.

 This node functions similarly to the Customer details node.
 The key difference is that this node retrieves details from the Tenant, while the Customer details node retrieves them from the Customer.
 For a usage example, please refer to the [Customer details node](/docs/user-guide/rule-engine-2-0/enrichment-nodes/#customer-details).

 ## customer details

-Adds fields from Customer to the message body or metadata.
+Adds fields from customer to the message or metadata.

 **Configuration**